ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 for performing any remaining platform-specific setup that can occur after the MMU and data cache have been enabled.

-if support for multiple boot sources is required, it initializes the boot sequence used by plat_try_next_boot_source().

 In Arm standard platforms, this function initializes the storage abstraction layer used to load the next bootloader image.